gordonmannen/Projects/README.md

 ### Projects and Ideas
 ***

-A collection of projects and ideas that I want to work on.
+A list of projects I want to cultivate, in some cases after learning a new programming language and/or technology.
+Additionally, a To-do list for projects I am working on or will soon begin.